ZallenLab/denticleorganization/analyze_denticle_spacing_MATLAB/README_DenticleDist.md

 2. user prompt: What is the genotype in the filenames?
     * This is the string that the program will look for in all your data files.
-    * IF the string you put in above is in all your desired input files, this is unnecssary. just hit [Enter]
+    * IF the string you put in above is in all your desired input files, this is unnecessary. just hit [Enter]
     * IF you put in additional info above, or the string is NOT found in all your data files, enter the search string here
     * for example:
         - if all your text files are named with \*\*\*\*\_\*\*\_yw\_b\*r\*, and you enter at (1) 'yw', then at (2) you can hit [enter]